-Describe the functions to be housed in the building and the applicable VUSBC use group classifications.
+Describe the functions to be housed in the building and the applicable VUSBC Group classification(s).

 Provide analysis of the Virginia Uniform Statewide Building Code (VUSBC) and referenced standards requirements of all occupancies in the building.

 Determine occupancy classifications and compute occupant load, number of exits and other requirements.